-Installing a Nest thermostat is one of the easiest ways to perfect the daily schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much quicker.
+Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you may expect, it won’t work correctly or at all if you see an error code on the display.
+The specific error code provides useful information about the source of the problem, something a professional technician can use to offer solutions that much faster.

-Let's consider seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can address it and the projected cost to do so.
-Keep in mind that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware required to complete repairs.
+Here are seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you could fix it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the specific Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
 The error message will remain on the screen until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician can check electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll disconnect the power and gradually check each wire, making sure they are fully attached into the connector with the correct amount of uncovered copper.
-Once they find the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively look at each wire, making sure they are fully placed into the connector with the correct amount of exposed copper.
+When they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can inspect a handful of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+Assuming the breakers are on, you can inspect a handful of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-In the event it presents error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to contact a pro.
+As this error can deplete your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and provide power by using a USB cable.
+In the event it presents error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician can cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+Your technician should cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that's the result of an overcurrent.
-If excess power is sent inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to turn the power off as soon as possible.
-You can then contact a professional technician with the proper experience detecting and resolving electrical damage.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then contact a professional technician with the proper experience identifying and resolving electrical issues.

 e73 – Critical